-1.3.
 THE COMPOSITION OF THE BOARD

-- (1) The structure of the Board shall comprise a number of directors, who collectively shall have the integrity, skills and experience necessary to fulfil the Board's responsibilities and protect the interests of all shareholders. - (2) The Board shall comprise executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and: - (a) a majority of the directors shall be non-executive directors;
+(1) The structure of the Board shall comprise a number of directors, who collectively shall have the integrity, skills and experience necessary to fulfil the Board's responsibilities and protect the interests of all shareholders.

-- (b) a minimum of two directors shall be independent non-executive directors, one of whom may be the Chairman of the Board. - (3) The Board shall not be composed solely of nominees or representatives of the majority shareholder or of a substantial shareholder but shall reflect the company's broad shareholding structure. - (4) The Board shall identify one independent non-executive director who shall be responsible for relations with minority shareholders.
+- (2) The Board shall comprise a balance of executive directors, non-executive directors and independent non-executive directors, all of whom shall be natural persons and: - (a) a majority of the directors shall be non-executive directors; - (b) a minimum of two directors shall be independent non-executive directors, one of whom may be the Chairman of the Board. - (3) The Board shall not be composed solely of nominees or representatives of the majority shareholder or of a substantial shareholder but shall reflect the company's broad shareholding structure. - (4) The Board shall identify one independent non-executive director who shall be responsible for relations with minority shareholders.
 This non-executive director may request the audit committee to review a transaction to consider if it has an adverse effect on the interests of minority shareholders. - (5) If the size of the Board becomes smaller than 5 members or larger than 13, the Board shall explain in the annual report why it regards this number as appropriate. - (6) The Board shall disclose in its annual report on compliance with the SEC Corporate Governance Code.
-It shall identify the directors it considers as being independent.
+It shall identify the directors it considers as being independent. - (7) All directors shall be required to submit themselves for re-election at regular intervals that shall be no shorter than three years and no longer than four years.
+Executive directors shall have a fixed term contract with a provision to renew for not more than two (2) additional terms subject to: - (a) regular performance appraisal; and - (b) shareholders' approval.